rust-bio/rust-bio/README.md

 We measured 10000 iterations of searching pattern `GCGCGTACACACCGCCCG` in the sequence of the gh38 MT chromosome.
 Initialization time of each algorithm for the given pattern was included in each iteration.
 Benchmarks were conducted with Cargo for Rust-Bio and Python timeit for Seqan on an Intel Core i5-3427U CPU.
+Note that this benchmark only compares the two libraries to exemplify that Rust-Bio has comparable speed to C++ libraries.
+All used algorithms have their advantages for specific text and pattern structures and lengths (see [the Pattern Matching section in the documentation](http://johanneskoester.github.io/rust-bio/bio/pattern_matching/index.html).

 ## Author